Skip to main content

 What Is Barnard Looking For?

-At its founding, Barnard’s mission was to empower smart and ambitious women by providing them with the rigorous and timely education that was only offered to men at the time.
+At its founding, Barnard’s mission was to empower smart and ambitious women by providing them with a rigorous and timely education that, at the time, was only offered to men.
 Though we no longer live in the same social context today, Barnard still seeks women who are bold, socially engaged, forward-looking, and impact-seeking.
-Barnard wants to see even at the high school level that you are taking risks, whether academic or extracurricular, and that you can excel at what you set your mind to.
+Even at the high school level, Barnard wants to see students willing to take risks, whether academic or extracurricular, and that you can excel at what you set your mind to.

 How Barnard Evaluates Applications